-With more than 200 academics working on and in Southeast Asia, the University of Sydney has one of the highest concentrations of regional expertise in the world.
-The Sydney Southeast Asia Centre (SSEAC) was established to build on this wide-ranging expertise.
+With more than 270 academics working on and in Southeast Asia, the University of Sydney has one of the highest concentrations of regional expertise in the world.
+The Sydney Southeast Asia Centre was established to build on this wide-ranging expertise.

-SSEAC goes beyond the conventional area studies model, which is focused around the humanities and social sciences.
-It fosters partnerships and collaboration between researchers and practitioners working on critical real-world issues, such as infectious diseases, fair trade, the environment, food and other forms of human security.
-SSEAC connects those experts to academics who have the in-depth cultural and political knowledge necessary for sustained regional engagement.
+We go beyond the conventional area studies model, which is focused around the humanities and social sciences.
+The Centre fosters partnerships and collaboration between researchers and practitioners working on critical real-world issues, such as infectious diseases, fair trade, the environment, food and other forms of human security.
+We connect those experts to academics who have the in-depth cultural and political knowledge necessary for sustained regional engagement.

-- showcases the University’s existing research about Southeast Asia
+- showcase the University of Sydney's existing research about Southeast Asia

-- partners with governments, think tanks, non-government organisations and private sector organisations with an interest in Southeast Asia
+- partner with governments, non-government organisations, think tanks and private sector institutions with an interest in Southeast Asia

-- enhances the learning experience of undergraduate, postgraduate and research students with an interest in or who are from Southeast Asia.
+- enhance the learning experience of undergraduate, postgraduate and research students with an interest in or who are from Southeast Asia.

 Our work makes a real difference by informing decisions in government, industry and the wider community.